The Ladybug Waltz

-Ice Cube Books are not just for adults anymore!
-Our first full-colored children s book, with lessons to be learned not only from the natural world, but through music, patterns and artwork.
-A charming story told in the form of a waltz by a longtime teacher and educator with art by an elementary art school teacher.
-This book allows music, art and writing to connect.
+Capture the magic of a ladybugs’ ball … crimson colored gowns, antennae tiaras … and all of the starlight your child can imagine.
+A full-colored children’s book with lessons to be learned not only from the natural world, but through music, patterns, and artwork.
+A charming story told in the form of a waltz by a longtime teacher and educator with captivating artwork by an elementary art school teacher.
+This book allows music, art, and writing to connect with young, curious readers.

-As a semi-retired educator in elementary and college settings, Jeanette Hopkins has developed a keen appreciation for the delight young readers have for rhythm and rhyme.
+Author: A semi-retired educator in elementary and college settings, Jeanette Hopkins has developed a keen appreciation for the delight young readers have for rhythm and rhyme.
 As a participant in several of the Iowa Writing Project Institutes, she learned the value of response.
 Jeanette and her husband are environmental writers, enjoy “day tripping” throughout the states, and live in Sioux City, Iowa.
 The National Writing Project, which aims to improve student achievement by improving the teaching of writing and improving learning in the nation’s schools encourages the use of books exactly like The Ladybug Waltz.

 Artist: Heidi Rittenhouse-Goeken an art teacher in the Iowa City, Iowa, Community Schools.

 Ask about the companion CD featuring Jane Bunnell of the Metropolitan Opera singing The Ladybug Waltz